martinvonz/jj/docs/git-comparison.md

 use `jj split` to split the working-copy commit into two commits.
-To add more changes into the parent commit, which you might normally use `git add -p; git commit --amend` for, you can instead use `jj squash -i` to choose which changes to move into the parent commit.
+To add more changes into the parent commit, which you might normally use `git add -p; git commit --amend` for, you can instead use `jj squash -i` to choose which changes to move into the parent commit, or `jj squash <file>` to move a specific file.

 ## Command equivalence table